himotoyoshi/fortio-namelist/README.md

 ### Useful methods

-The user only needs to remember the following two methods.
+To read and write a namelist, it is sufficient to use only the following two methods.

     FortIO::Namelist.parse(input, group: nil)
     FortIO::Namelist.dump(root, **format_options)

-### Reading namelist string
+### Reading namelist

 To create a Hash object with namelist structure by reading a namelist string, use the following method.

     FortIO::Namelist.parse(input, group: nil)

-The argument `input` is given as a string, but it also accepts objects with a method `#read` returns a string like an IO object ('duck typing').
+The argument `input` is given as a string, but it also accepts objects with a method `#read` which returns a string like an IO object ('duck typing').

-If the keyword argument `group` is omitted, all namelist groups included in `input` will be read.
-To read only a specific group, give a group name to `group`.
+To read only a specific group, give a group name to the keyword argument `group`.
+If `group` is omitted, all namelist groups included in `input` will be read.
 To load multiple groups, give an array of group names to `group`.

-Use lowercase Symbol objects for both group and variable names.
 The Hash object of the return value has a two-level structure as follows.

     {
       group1: {